Westminster Bridge: History

 By the mid-19th century the bridge was subsiding badly and expensive to maintain.
 The current bridge was designed by Thomas Page and opened on 24 May 1862.
 With a length of 250 m and a width of 26 m, it is a seven-arch, cast-iron bridge with Gothic detailing by Charles Barry (the architect of the Palace of Westminster).
 The bridge carried a tram line for much of the first half of the twentieth century, from 1906 until 1952.
 On 5 July that year the last tram made a ceremonial journey across the bridge.
 Since the removal of Rennie's New London Bridge in 1967 it is the oldest road structure which crosses the Thames in central London.

 On 22 March 2017, a terrorist attack started on the bridge and continued into Bridge Street and Old Palace Yard.
 Five people – three pedestrians, one police officer, and the attacker – died as a result of the incident.
 A colleague of the officer (who was stationed nearby) was armed and shot the attacker.
 More than 50 people were injured.
 An investigation into the attack was conducted by the Metropolitan Police.

+Given its proximity to the British Parliament, Westminster Bridge has been a key site for protests in London.
+For instance, in January 2024, pro-Palestinian demonstrators led by the Free Palestine Coalition (FPC) attempted to occupy the bridge.
+Scuffles were reported, leading to arrests by the Metropolitan Police, after which protesters moved to occupy the surrounding roads when police restricted access to the bridge.